arasmega/storytime-blog/posts/am-i-ruining-my-child-with-screen-time.md

 ---
 title: "Am I ruining my child with screen time?"
-subtitle: "The truth is, its not you!
-It's the app"
+subtitle: 'The truth is, it's not you!
+It's the app'
 date: "2025-10-13"
 author: "zulfadhli"
 excerpt: "Most kids' apps are designed the same way slot machines are - to keep your child hooked, overstimulated, and asking for "just one more." "